Anglo-Saxons: Anglo-Saxon origins (4th–6th centuries)

-Although it involved immigrant communities from northern Europe, the culture of the Anglo-Saxons was not transplanted from there, but rather developed in Britain.
+Although it involved immigrant communities from continental Europe, the culture of the Anglo-Saxons was not transplanted from there, but rather developed in Britain.
 In 400, the Roman province of Britannia had long been part of the Roman Empire.
 Although the empire had been dismembered several times during the previous centuries, often because of usurpations beginning in Britain (such as those of Magnus Maximus, and Constantine III), there was an overall continuity and interconnectedness with both Roman and Germanic regions on the continent.
-Already before 400 Roman sources used the term Saxons to refer to coastal raiders who had been causing problems especially on the coasts of the North Sea.
+Already before 400, Roman sources used the term Saxons to refer to coastal raiders who had been causing problems especially on the coasts of the North Sea.
 In what is now south-eastern England the Romans established a military commander who was assigned to oversee a chain of coastal forts which they called the Saxon shore.
-These third century raiders are not called Saxons in contemporary sources, but a few generations later Eutropius, claimed that Saxon and Frankish raiders were attacking the North Sea coast near Boulogne-sur-Mer in about 285, when Carausius was posted there to defend against them.
-A more contemporary source, the "8th" Latin Panegyric, made in 297, refers to the now rebellious barbarian forces of Carausius and Allectus based around London in the 290s as being mainly "Frankish", and also mentions local British people in this period who "imitated the barbarian in their mode of dress and flowing red hair".
-The homeland of these early raiders was also not clearly defined in such sources but they were apparently from regions near the Lower Rhine, where the Romans had also lost control to barbarians including Franks, but also Chamavi and Frisii.
-(This is considered by Dutch historians to be the last recorded mention of the Frisii, whose country became depopulated in the 4th century.)
+The first third century raiders are not called Saxons in contemporary sources, but in the late fourth century the Roman historian Eutropius claimed that Saxon and Frankish raiders had been attacking the North Sea coast near Boulogne-sur-Mer in about 285, when the naval commander Carausius was given the mission to restore order.
+He later became a usurper, declaring himself Emperor, and a contemporary source, the "8th" Latin Panegyric of 297, refers to the rebellious barbarian forces of Carausius and Allectus based around London in the 290s as being mainly "Frankish".
+It also mentions local British people in this period who "imitated the barbarian in their mode of dress and flowing red hair".
+The homeland of these early raiders was also not clearly defined in such sources but they were apparently from regions near the Lower Rhine, where the Romans had also lost control to barbarians including Franks, Chamavi and Frisii.
+(This is considered by some Dutch historians to be the last recorded mention of the Frisii, whose country became depopulated in the 4th century.)